This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 2. Cleaning Central Air-conditioners

-Cleaning the Indoor Unit (Pretty much the same as room Air-Conditioner unit):
+How to clean the indoor unit (pretty much the same as the room A/C unit):

-2. Open the blower compartment – Use a Vacuum cleaner to clean any visible dust.
+2. Open the blower compartment and use a vacuum cleaner to clean any visible dust.

-3. If your motor has lubrication ports – Use 4-5 oil drops to ensure smooth running of your motor.
+3. If your motor has lubrication ports, apply 4-5 oil drops to ensure the smooth running of your motor.
 If you don’t know where the lubrication ports are in your unit, take the help of the user manual to find them.

 5. Clean the drain tube using a small bristle brush.